askui/askui-dev-docs/docs/docs/general/03-Element Selection/custom-elements.md

 - **customImage** (*`string`, required*):
     - A cropped image in the form of a base64 string or file path.
 - **name** (*`string`, optional*):
     - A unique name that can be used for filtering for the custom element.
 If not given, any text inside the custom image will be detected via OCR.
 You can use [get()](../../api/06-Getters/get.md) to extract text from images or logos because of this.
+TODO test this!
 - **threshold** (*`number`, optional*):
     - A threshold for how much a UI element needs to be similar to the custom element as defined.
 Takes values between `0.0` (== all elements are recognized as the custom element which is probably not what you want) and `1.0` (== elements need to look exactly like the `customImage` which is unlikely to be achieved as even minor differences count).
 Defaults to `0.9`.
 - **rotationDegreePerStep** (*`number`, optional*):
     - Step size in rotation degree.
 Rotates the custom image by this step size until 360° is exceeded.
 The range is from `0` to `360`.
 Defaults to `0`.
 - **imageCompareFormat** (*`'RGB' | 'grayscale'`, optional*):
-    - The color compare style. `grayscale` compares the brightness of each pixel whereas `RGB` compares all three color. `grayscale` is faster in execution, but does not allow to differentiate between color.
+    - The color compare style. `grayscale` compares the brightness of each pixel whereas `RGB` compares all three color. `grayscale` is faster in execution, but `RGB` is generally more accurate, both in sensitivity and specificity.
 Defaults to `grayscale`.

 ## Step-By-Step Guide
 Now that you know how to click a custom element you will create one on your own step-by-step.